Rolf Steinhausen

-Rolf Steinhausen (born 27 July 1943 in Nümbrecht) is a German former motorcycle racer, winner of two Sidecar World Championships.
+Rolf Steinhausen (born 27 July 1943) is a German former motorcycle racer, winner of two Sidecar World Championships.

 Career

 Steinhausen made his debut in motorcycle racing in 1961.
 After a few incidents, in 1964 moved on to the sidecar class, driven also by his friendship with the four-time World Sidecar Champion Max Deubel.
 Deubel recognized Steinhausen's talent and gave him one of his sidecars.

-Having started with the sidecar powered by BMW in 1972 Steinhausen decided to use the engines of König, four-cylinder two-stroke of powerboat origin.
+Having started with the sidecar powered by BMW in 1972, Steinhausen decided to use the engines of König, four-cylinder two-stroke of powerboat origin.
 The new engines allowed the German to build a sidecar lower and with better aerodynamics.
-In that year the German also made his debut in the Grand Prix motorcycle racing World Championship, where he came tenth in partnership with Werner Kapp, achieving a best result of fourth place at the Austrian GP.
+In that year, the German also made his debut in the Grand Prix motorcycle racing World Championship, where he came tenth in partnership with Werner Kapp, achieving a best result of fourth place at the Austrian GP.

-The following season Steinhausen was 6th in the World (alternating passengers, Karl Scheurer and Erich Schmitz), getting his first podium finish (third in the Sidecar TT).
-For the '74 season, the German made a new chassis with the specialist Dieter Busch.
-With the new sidecar Steinhausen won his first GP (one of Belgium) and was fourth in the World (alternating two passengers this year too: Scheurer and Josef Huber).
+The following season, Steinhausen was sixth in the World (alternating passengers, Karl Scheurer and Erich Schmitz), getting his first podium finish (third in the Sidecar TT).
+For the 1974 season, the German made a new chassis with the specialist Dieter Busch.
+With the new sidecar, Steinhausen won his first GP (one of Belgium) and was fourth in the World (alternating two passengers this year too: Scheurer and Josef Huber).